modulocity/automationstationgame.com/_posts/devlog-22.md

 ## Conclusion

 That brings us to the end of 2023!
-It's been a busy year and the game has evolved a lot in that time.
-I tried to highlight most of the big and exciting new features, but there were a ton of other tweaks and changes that I left out.
+It's been a busy year, and the game has evolved significantly during this time.
+I attempted to highlight most of the significant and exciting new features, but there were numerous other tweaks and changes that I omitted.

-While there is still a long road ahead, seeing everything I was able to get done in 2023 makes me super excited for 2024 and all that is to come with Automation Station.
+While there's still a long journey ahead, seeing everything I achieved in 2023 fills me with immense excitement for 2024 and the ongoing development of Automation Station.

-I want to give a big thanks to everyone who has been following along on this journey, especially those of you in our Discord server that regularly provide feedback and help me tackle design problems.
-The amount of support I've received has made me more motivated than ever to get this game to the finish line.
+I want to express a huge thanks to everyone who has been following along on this journey, especially those of you in our Discord server who consistently provide feedback and assist me in addressing design problems.
+The level of support I've received has heightened my motivation to get this game to the finish line.

-Happy holidays to everyone and I'll see you in 2024!
+Happy holidays and I look forward to seeing you all in 2024!

 ❤️ -Scott